 How Devices are added, updated and removed from the Smart Metering Inventory (SMI).
 This includes the assurance mechanisms that exist under the SEC.

-How to install Smart Metering Equipment Technical Specification 2 (SMETS2) Devices and commission them via the DCC.
+How to install Smart Metering Equipment Technical Specification 2 (SMETS2+) Devices and commission them via the DCC.
 This includes when SM WAN is not available on the installation date.

 How to read, configure and operate Devices post installation, including the management of Security Credentials.